AKheli/RepairTS/README.md

 ```
 # 1. Run a single algorithm (SCR) on a single dataset (physionet19) and one type of anomaly (shift and outlier)
-python3 repair.py -d physionet19 -scen a_size -a shift,outlier -alg scr
+python3 repair.py -d physionet19  -a shift,outlier -alg scr

 # 2. Two algorithms (screen, rpca) on two datasets (physionet_2012, elec) and two anomalies (shift, outlier)
-python3 repair.py -d physionet12 -scen a_rate -a shift,outlier -alg screen
+python3 repair.py -d physionet12 -a shift,outlier -alg screen

-# 3. Run the full benchmark (all algorithms, datasets, scenarios, and anomalies)
+# 3. Run the full benchmark (all algorithms, datasets, and anomalies)
-python3 repair.py -d all -scen a_rate -a all -alg all
+python3 repair.py -d all -a all -alg all
 ```

 ___